mono/website/docs/advanced/garbage-collector/sgen/index.md

 ### Finishing Up

 After all the copying is done what’s left is to clean up the nursery for the next round of allocations.
 SGen doesn’t actually zero the nursery memory at this point, however.
-Instead that happens at the point when TLABs areassigned to threads.
+Instead that happens at the point when TLABs are assigned to threads.
 The advantage is not only that it potentially gets distributed over more than one thread, but also that is has better cache behavior – the TLAB is likely to be touched again soon by that thread.

 What has to happen at this point, though, is to take score of the regions of nursery memory that are available for allocation, which means everything apart from pinned objects.
 Since we have a list of all pinned objects this is done very efficiently.
 It is these “fragments” from which TLABs will be assigned in the next mutator round.